5 Tips for Getting Started on the Low FODMAP Diet

 Once you have you completed your list of low FODMAP swaps create a weekly meal plan and get shopping.
 If you are struggling with meal inspiration check out Monash University and FODMAP Friendly for some more ideas.
 I also highly recommend FODSHOP for stocking up on your low FODMAP staples.

-If you would like more personalised support getting started on the low FODMAP diet so that you or your child can find symptom relief and enjoy life again book in a consultation HERE.
+If you would like more support navigating the low FODMAP diet and identifying your child’s or your own food triggers book in a consultation HERE.
 If you are a parent make sure to join our Kids IBS & Low FODMAP Australia Facebook Support Group HERE.